 1. The Ability to Hang Onto Yourself

-One of the significant ways you can know who you are is through your many answers to the question "What do I hold most dear in this situation," "What is most dear to me in my life", and "What is most dear to me in me?"
+One of the significant ways you can know who you are is through your many answers to the question "What do I hold most dear in this situation," "What is most dear to me in my life," and "What is most dear to me in me?"
 These are your Core Needs.
 Not flexible.
 Non-negotiable.
 If you go against your core needs, you will have resentment and regret toward yourself and the ones you love.
-The more you can define yourself from these answers, the more you can hold on to your self, and core needs when in conflict with or being close to those who are important to you.
+The more you can define yourself from these answers, the more you can hold on to yourself and your core needs when in conflict with or close to those who are important to you.
 You can discover and define your flexible and negotiable needs and bend from there to contribute to healing your partner and family to meet their needs.

 2. The ability to self-soothe and regulate your anxiety.